ganeshkbhat/fast-json/README.md

 #### init(obj):
 Initializes the JSON manager with the provided object.

-// init or clear data
+// init or clear data, inits or clears with a blank object

-// inits or clears with a blank object `manager.init({});`
+`manager.init({});`

-// inits or clears with a blank object `manager.init();`
+`manager.init();`